freetv-today/freetv-tooling/README.md

 Different locations can be configured in `config/paths.json`.

-The sibling `production/` directory will be generated later if/when Tooling assembles a production build; it does not need to exist during setup.
+The sibling `production/` directory will be generated later when Tooling assembles a production build; it does not need to exist during setup.

 Install the dependencies for each application: